Mradulverma06/project-4/README.md

 This is a key-structured data type used to keep track of dice rolls.

 - Fields:
-  - `rolls`: A vector of `u64` values representing the history of dice rolls.
+  - rolls: A vector of u64 values representing the history of dice rolls.

  Functions

-`rolling_v0`
+rolling_v0

 ```rust
 public entry fun rolling_v0(_account: signer)
 ```

-- **Description:** Generates a random number between 0 and 6 (exclusive).
+- Description:** Generates a random number between 0 and 6 (exclusive).
 This function does not modify or access any state and is only a demonstration of randomness usage.
-- **Linting:** Unsafe randomness is allowed in this function.
+- Linting:** Unsafe randomness is allowed in this function.

- `roll`
+ roll

 ```rust
 entry fun roll(account: signer) acquires DiceRollHistory